adnan-zaman/just-keep-running/README.md

 # just-keep-running
 A platformer made in Java where you jump, run and slide away from enemies and try to reach the goal in time.
+This project is saved as an Eclipse workspace